-TAN POH GUAN Executive Director and Chief Executive Officer 13 April 2021
+TAN POH GUAN Executive Director and Chief Executive Officer 13 April 2022

-This Letter has been reviewed by the Company's sponsor, SAC Capital Private Limited (the "Sponsor").
-It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "SGX-ST") and the SGX-ST assumes no responsibility for the contents of this Letter, including the correctness of any of the statements or opinions made or reports contained in this Letter.
+This announcement has been reviewed by the Company's sponsor, SAC Capital Private Limited (the "Sponsor").
+It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "SGX-ST") and the SGX-ST assumes no responsibility for the contents of this announcement, including the correctness of any of the statements or opinions made or reports contained in this announcement.